dufferzafar/dufferzafar.github.com/_posts/2026-05-01-qarz-e-hunar.md

 What follows is personal.
 These are the reasons I started writing.

 **Iqra**, my sister — nickname *Muskan*, "the smiler" — just got into MBBS.
-The first time I held her was July 2005, a few days after she was born, and I fell in love on the spot.
+The first time I held her was Sept 2005, a few days after she was born, and I fell in love on the spot.
 Allah has, by some accounting I do not understand, kept that smile in working order ever since.
 You'll never catch her crying in public.
 She has her bathrooms for that.

 ![Iqra at our desk, July 2009](/images/Muskan-PC-20090719.jpg)